 Pavlov trainers are fluent in traditional and contemporary training.
 Some call this balanced dog training.
 When researching dog trainers, you will notice a recurring pattern.
 The majority of dog trainers fall on one of two sides of the training spectrum.
 On one side of the spectrum, you have the positive ONLY trainers – treats, praise, hugs…never tell your dog ‘no’.
-On the other far end of the spectrum, you have pressure-heavy dog trainers, who will correct poor choices.
+On the other far end of the spectrum, you have pressure-heavy dog trainers, who will correct poor choices, yet balk at rewards.
 Pavlov is unique in that we are fluent in both skills.

 Entry-level obedience involves a generous helping of treats and praise.
 Polite behaviors are liberally rewarded.
 Naughty, rude, and threatening behaviors are directly corrected.
 Next, your dog will learn pressure-and-release training.
 This is also called traditional training.
 Traditional training is more like a couple’s dance.
 One party leads.
 The other follows.
 This is much like horse training.
 Training may incorporate many tools including – but not limited to – toys, prong collars, electronic collars, physical touch, spatial pressure, and a hardy snuggle session.